stoyicker/ivv/README.md

 # Points of discussion
 * Mockk vs Mockito: Not too different from each other.
 Mockk is mostly a Kotlin DSL for wrapper Mockito.
+* Why no AAC?
+First, I think AAC are too constraining.
+Everything works very well as long as you use the whole suite, but the use cases it is capable of filling in are very limited, and even a simple infinite scrolling list takes a ridiculously large amount of code to implement, plus other minor issues such as static factories that repeatedly require being wrapped for testability.
+But most importantly, AAC is built around [implicit lifecycle awareness](https://developer.android.com/reference/androidx/lifecycle/LifecycleOwner.html) via the use of hidden hook Fragments.
+In my opinion this is a negative trade-off, managing the Activity lifecycle manually is not complicated and more often than not there are going to be conditions where a component that would otherwise be managed automatically needs to be manipulated manually, in which case if we're using AAC we're taking the Fragment pretty much for free.
+Moreover, over the years the complexity (let alone the bugs) in the Fragment lifecycle has caused problems left and right and introducing it so that in exchange you can lift a slight bit of complexity from somewhere else seems counter-intuitive to me.
 * Full-stack integration vs mocked-data instrumentation tests: The only instrumented tests in this project are using mocked data to avoid false negatives - failures where the culprit is outside of the app, such as for example server issues or network problems in a test where we need/assume that